CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 Dice modifier added to weapon combat rolls when off handing a weapon as part of dual wielding weapons.

 To duel wield the character must have at least one skill point in both of the weapons held.
 Each weapon must have a Dual Wielded dice Modifier.
-If you are dual wielding, your combat roll is made up using the skill and/or weapon dice modifier of the primary weapon one-handed, with additional dice from the off-handed weapons "Dual Wielded" dice modifier.
+If you are dual wielding, your combat roll is made up using the skill and/or weapon dice modifier of the primary weapon one-handed, with additional dice from the off-handed weapon's "Dual Wielded" dice modifier.

 Dual wielding weapons that use a weapon resource uses double the weapon resource per opponent engaged.